Exploring the Nutritional Value of Eggs and Their Importance for Children and Teenagers

 - Lunch and Dinner

-Adding a hard-boiled egg to salads or a poached egg on top of whole grain toast can enhance the nutritional value of these meals.
+Incorporating a hard-boiled egg into salads or placing a poached egg on whole grain toast can boost the nutritional content of these dishes.

 - Snacks